whisk3y3/WhisperGate/README.md

 ## How It Works

-WhisperGate walks the target through five stages:
+WhisperGate walks the target through five stages.
+Each stage is designed around a specific psychological principle — see the callouts below each stage and the full [SE Psychology](#social-engineering-psychology) section for deeper analysis.

 ### Stage 1 — Endpoint Compliance Scan